hguoTTT/Interactive-Lab-Hub/Lab 3/README.md

 Libraries Used:
 gTTS, word2number, speechRecognition, pocketSphinx

+When prototype.py is ran, the script will generate a random simple math quesiton.
+It is outputed through the text2speech functions, and broadcasted so that the user hears it.
+The system then waits for the user to provide a resonse.
+It takes in the response through the voice recognition and interprets with the pocketSphinx library.
+The reponse it then converted with a word2number library and compared to the answer.
+If the user answers the question correct, they are congratulated and a new question is generated.
+If they got the answer wrong, they are prompted to try again, the and the system will repeat the question.

 *Include videos or screencaptures of both the system and the controller.*

 ## Test the system